-The following is a guest post from local Icelander Bergljót Eiríksdóttir.
+The following is a featured expert post on Iceland nudity from local Icelander Bergljót Eiríksdóttir.

 Iceland is an island country situated on the border of the Northern and North Atlantic ocean, just outside the Arctic Circle.
 Its name is somewhat deserved, considering the first settlers back in the 9th century stumbled upon a land far less grassy and green, and much more unforgivably cold and snowy.

 This period is believed to have been considerably colder in the region than what we experience today, as the Ice Age was still diminishing.
 The climate eventually became temperate.
 When this happened, Iceland was blessed with four sunny months of near constant sunlight every day.
 However, it was too late, and the name stuck.

 Aside from summer’s splendor and the Gulf stream’s warm love, Iceland enjoys immense geothermal potential.
 As such, it is littered with warm pools, springs and spa resorts such as the Blue Lagoon and Myvatn Nature Baths.

 We can end the geography lesson here, though, and get to the more interesting part of this article.

 Iceland Nudity at the Blue Lagoon and Myvatn Nature Baths

 We get a lot of questions here at Iceland In 8 Days.
 One of the most common question relates to what is required for preparation before soaking in the beautiful Blue Lagoon.

 The Blue Lagoon is one of the most popular spa resorts on earth.
 It is a massive, highly commercialized man-made geothermal spa, and is likely the most frequented destinations for tourists in the whole beautiful country.
 We have an incredible thorough, in-depth guide to the Blue Lagoon, which can be found here.